Celtikill/static-site/docs/architecture.md

 **No central role or cross-account trust required** - Each environment authenticates independently.

 For comprehensive IAM details, trust policies, and security model, see [IAM Deep Dive](iam-deep-dive.md).
+For the rationale behind our IAM permission strategy, see [ADR-001: IAM Permission Strategy](architecture/ADR-001-iam-permission-strategy.md).

 ## Infrastructure Components